US stocks slip as Wall Street makes its final moves ahead of Friday’s jobs report

-NEW YORK (AP) — Wall Street is drifting lower on Thursday, as the countdown ticks toward Friday’s highly anticipated jobs report.

-The S&P 500 was down 0.5% in late trading.
-After sprinting through May and rallying within a couple good days' worth of gains of its all-time high, the index at the center of many 401(k) accounts has lost momentum as financial markets wait for the next big trigger to move, up or down.
+The S&P 500 fell 0.5% for its first drop in four days.
+After sprinting through May and rallying within a couple good days' worth of gains of its all-time high, the index at the center of many 401(k) accounts has lost momentum.

-The Dow Jones Industrial Average was down 84 points, or 0.2%, with about 45 minutes remaining in trading, and the Nasdaq composite was 0.9% lower.
+The Dow Jones Industrial Average dropped 108 points, or 0.3%, and the Nasdaq composite sank 0.8%.

 Trading activity in options markets suggests investors believe the next big move for the S&P 500 could come on Friday, when the U.S. Labor Department will say how many more jobs U.S. employers created than destroyed during May.
 The expectation on Wall Street is for a slowdown in hiring from April.